thatcsharpguy/that-c-sharp-guy/en/_drafts/tesseract-ocr-xamarin.md

 #### Creating the solution
 For this post I used Xamarin Studio on a Mac, but as you know, you can create it regardless of the OS or IDE.
 Go to New solution > Cross-platform > App > Blank Xamarin.Forms app.
 Give it any name you want and select Use Portable Class Library.

 {% post_image project-creation-1.png Creación del proyecto %}

+{% post_image project-creation-2.png Creación del proyecto %}

+#### NuGets and NuGets
+Then proceed to add the XLabs NuGet package (´XLabs.Forms´) to the three projects, we'll use the IoC features that it provides.
+Add also the TinyIoC package (´XLabs.IoC.TinyIoC´) to both the iOS and Android projects.